 Encephalitis (inflammation of the brain) has been reported in about one case in every million immunisations.
 This is no higher than the chance of any child developing encephalitis without the vaccine.
-But measles causes encephalitis in 1 in every 1,000 children who get the disease.
+But the natural measles infection causes encephalitis in 1 in every 1,000 children.